-- 1. For each of the following locations on the tabletop, determine whether each component of magnetic field $(B_x, B_y, \text{ and } B_z)$ due to the current-carrying wire are positive, negative, or zero at that location.
-Discuss your reasoning with your partners. - Location C: Directly below the wire (and hence, 6.0 cm directly beneath it) - Location D: 8.0 cm due north of Location C - Location E: 8.0 cm due east of Location C
+For each of the following locations on the tabletop, determine whether each component of magnetic field (B_x, B_y) , and B_z due to the current-carrying wire are positive, negative, or zero at that location.
+Discuss your reasoning with your partners.
+(Hint: You should find one of these components to be equal to zero at all three locations.
+Which component, and why?)

+- Location C: Directly below the wire (and hence, 6.0 cm directly beneath it)

+- Location D: 8.0 cm due north of Location C

+- Location E: 8.0 cm due east of Location C